-Here is what you need to know on this Wednesday, April 25, one day before the April 27 NFL draft.
+Here is what you need to know on this Saturday, September 23, one day before the Washington Redskins play the Raiders at FedEx Field.

 Stay up to date on the Redskins.
 Rich Tandler covers the team 365 days a year.
 Like his Facebook page Facebook.com/TandlerCSN and follow him on Twitter @Rich_TandlerCSN.

 Tandler on Twitter

 In case you missed it